biolabalo/Url-Shortener/README.md

 2. Provide a link to the web page.
 3. Link to the git/bitbucket repo for the assessment.
 4. Include a README file with instructions on how to run the application locally.
-5. Send all the above to engineering@squareme.app, and copy recruitment@squareme.app.

 ### Additional Information